Honda Oil Dilution

 Now before we learn the Honda oil dilution problem.
 Let’s first learn more about what cars are using the 1.5L engine.
 Since this is the starting point if you are in the search for a car with this engine.
 You need to know the applications of this engine to be able to find a vehicle for you with the 1.5L.
 So, what are the applications?
 Let’s elaborate.

-This engine also found its way in the bigger Honda Accord.
+This engine also found its way into the bigger Honda Accord.
 Namely, as a base engine of this model.
 Personally, I think that the Accord is too big of a bite for the 1.5L engine and the Accord seems to be a bit underpowered with this motor.
 But that’s what you get as the standard.

 Honda 1.5L Engine Problems